olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part1.md

 so what I will do is somehow proxy the DoH traffic over Tor myself.

-In the next part of this series, I'll discuss methods of doing so and reason about their relative advantages and disadvantages.
+In the next part of this series, I'll discuss methods of doing so, discuss why some of them won't work, and stumble my way towards something that works.

 * [Part 2: Considerations][self/doh-part-2]
 * [Part 3: Implementation][self/doh-part-3]